-CEE will conduct an online questionnaire survey of the member of teaching staff in each participating school responsible for leading the intervention (n=50) at two separate time points.
-The surveys would cover a number of stages of the intervention: initial implementation and after the programme had bedded down (towards the end of the first year).
+CESI will conduct an online questionnaire survey of teaching staff and Success for All Coordinators in each participating school responsible for leading the intervention.
+The survey will focus on implementation with key issues (to include fidelity, exposure, quality of delivery and participant and deliverer engagement) after the programme had bedded down (towards the end of the first year of implementation).